aridiosilva/TDD/README.md

  - ***As a principle, favor DRY in production code, favor DAMP in test code***.

      - While both are equally important, with a little wisdom you can tip the balance in your favor.

+  ## Design for Testability Patterns

+Almost every piece of code depends on some other classes, objects, modules, or procedures.
+To unit-test a piece of code properly, we would like to isolate the code from its dependencies.
+This isolation is difficult to achieve if those dependencies are hard-coded in the form of literal classnames.
+As presented in the Book of Gerard Maszeros titled "xUnit Test Patterns: Refactoring Test Code", pubished in 2007 with 948 pages, there are four patterns to solve this problem:

+ - ***Dependency Injection** is a way to allow the normal coupling between a SUT(System Under Testing) and its dependencies to be broken during automated testing;
+ - ***Dependency Lookup*** is a way to allow the normal coupling between a SUT(System Under Testing) and its dependencies to be broken during automated testing;
+ - ***Humble Object*** is a way to bring the logic of these hard-to-instantiate objects under test in a cost-effective manner;
+ - ***Test Hook*** is a “method of last resort” for introducing test-specific behavior during automated testing;